AckerlyXu/heima/articles/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout.md

 1. If you have network restrictions in place (for example, a network security group), deploy an HTTP proxy server to route the traffic.
 2. To allow access to the Internet from the HTTP proxy server, add rules to the network security group, if you have one.

-To learn how to set up an HTTP proxy for VM backups, see [Prepare your environment to back up Azure virtual machines](/documentation/articles/backup-azure-vms-prepare/#using-an-http-proxy-for-vm-backups/).
+To learn how to set up an HTTP proxy for VM backups, see [Prepare your environment to back up Azure virtual machines](./backup-azure-vms-prepare.md#using-an-http-proxy-for-vm-backups).

 ## Cause 2: The agent installed in the VM is out of date (for Linux VMs)

 ### Solution
 Most agent-related or extension-related failures for Linux VMs are caused by issues that affect an outdated VM agent.
 To troubleshoot this issue, follow these general guidelines:

-1. Follow the instructions for [updating the Linux VM agent](/documentation/articles/virtual-machines-linux-update-agent/).
+1. Follow the instructions for [updating the Linux VM agent](../virtual-machines/virtual-machines-linux-update-agent.md).

- >[AZURE.NOTE]
+ >[!NOTE]
  >We *strongly recommend* that you update the agent only through a distribution repository.
 We do not recommend downloading the agent code directly from GitHub and updating it.
 If the latest agent is unavailable for your distribution, contact distribution support for instructions on how to install it.
 To check for the most recent agent, go to the [Azure Linux agent](https://github.com/Azure/WALinuxAgent/releases) page in the GitHub repository.

 2. Make sure that the Azure agent is running on the VM by running the following command: `ps -e`